THE PARABLES RETOLD

 We want to make the life-changing parables of Jesus contextually relevant to the audience of today using the most powerful communication tool we have; film.

-Last October we gathered a group of pastors and ministry leaders to watch the pilot of The Good Samaritan and to try out a sample of the accompanying study guide for feedback.
+In October 2016 we gathered a group of pastors and ministry leaders to watch the pilot of The Good Samaritan and to try out a sample of the accompanying study guide for feedback.
 What we didn't expect was the scope of their ideas a suggestions...

 We also showed the film to a youth group (over sixty people) after some rowdy games.
 As soon as it started everyone was quiet and watched intently as the parables of the Jesus were brought to life on screen before them in a relevant way that they could more easily understand, freeing them to talk about the parable afterwards with greater understanding.